-Resources and Dictionaries are also different in that both are passed by reference, but only Resources are reference-counted.
-This means that if a Dictionary is passed between objects, and the first object is deleted, it will invalidate the second object’s variable.
-This is not so for Resources which won’t free their memory until all instances are gone.
+Resources and Dictionaries are both passed by reference, but only Resources are reference-counted.
+This means that if a Dictionary is passed between objects and the first object is deleted, all other objects’ references to the Dictinoary will be invalidated.
+Conversely, Resources will not be freed from memory until all the objects are deleted.

 Godot makes it easy to create custom Resources in the Inspector.